 - Do not visit if you have a cold, sore throat or any contagious diseases.

 - Alcohol, illegal drugs, firearms and pets are not allowed.

 - Do not bring food unless it has been cleared by a nurse.

 - Please use hand sanitizer or wash hands as you enter andleave a room.

 - Keep a quiet environment and avoid unnecessary noise.

 - Respect the privacy of other patients.

 - Dress appropriately at all times, including wearing a shirt and shoes.

 Visiting Patients in Isolation Due to Infection

-Shepherd Center has special rules for visiting patients in isolation.
+Shepherd Center has special rules for visiting patients in isolation due to infection.
 These rules protect you and other patients from the serious risk of certain resistant infections.
-You will know if the person you are visiting has isolation precautions by noted a red magnet near the door that says "isolation" and there will be a yellow card indicating what you are supposed to do before you enter the room.
+You will know if the person you are visiting has isolation precautions by noted a red magnet near the door that says “isolation,” and there will be a yellow card indicating what you are supposed to do before you enter the room.
 Please help us maintain a safe environment by following these precautions: